 I personally use Agoda for booking places to stay in Asia as I often find they have some of the best deals:

 Hoi An really is a little gem of a place.
-It can be called the ‘lantern town’ due to how many lanterns that are lit up at night.
+It can be called the ‘lantern town’ due to how many lanterns are lit up at night.

 It’s definitely a different vibe in what there is to do differently from Hue, but also in how it feels in general.